abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

- addValidationToProduct add to commend line and also ot worked and now have connneted the product to iUnitOFwork and unitofwork and also add the code i need for i have add a Prodcutcontoller to contoller file and type the code
+ addValidationToProduct add to commend line and also ot worked and now have connneted the product to iUnitOFwork and unitofwork and also add the code i need for i have add a Prodcutcontoller to contoller file and type the code after i finshed the prodecontoller i have made a new cs in viewmodel called product and used the code